Ioctl: Security

-Because the handler for an ioctl call resides directly in kernel mode, the input from userspace should be validated carefully.
-Vulnerabilities in device drivers can be exploited by local users by passing invalid buffers to ioctl calls.
+Varying fixes for this have been created, with the goal of achieving an equivalent to the former security, while keeping the gained speed.

 Win32 and Unix operating systems can protect a userspace device name from access by applications with specific access controls applied to the device.
 Security problems can arise when device driver developers do not apply appropriate access controls to the userspace accessible object.

 Some modern operating systems protect the kernel from hostile userspace code (such as applications that have been infected by buffer overflow exploits) using system call wrappers.
 System call wrappers implement role-based access control by specifying which system calls can be invoked by which applications; wrappers can, for instance, be used to "revoke" the right of a mail program to spawn other programs. ioctl interfaces complicate system call wrappers because there are large numbers of them, each taking different arguments, some of which may be required by normal programs.
+Furthermore, such solutions negate the gained reduction of overhead.